Iced Lavender Black Tea

 Lavender Iced Tea

+I combined bold black tea with food-safe dried lavender to create this refreshing iced tea.
 Black tea can get bitter if steeped for too long, so the trick is to make sure the tea bag isn’t in the hot water for longer than needed.
+(Set the timer and don’t steep for more than 5 minutes.)

-The lightly sweetened, subtly floral iced tea is the perfect drink to enjoy on a hot day.
+The lightly sweetened, subtly floral flavored iced tea is the perfect drink to enjoy on a hot day.
 Serve this refreshing drink at a baby or bridal shower.

 RELATED: Lavender Tea